oshi/oshi/README.md

 [![Build Status](https://travis-ci.org/dblock/oshi.svg)](https://travis-ci.org/dblock/oshi)

 Oshi is a free JNA-based (native) operating system information library for Java.
-It doesn't require any additional native DLLs and aims to provide a cross-platform implementation to retrieve system information, such as version, memory, CPU, disk, etc.
+It doesn't require any additional native DLLs and aims to provide a cross-platform implementation to retrieve system information, such as version, memory, CPU, disk, battery, etc.

 Download
 --------